hhpamu/ACSI_dual_drone/README.md

 ABSTRACT goes Here SRI

 ## Installation
 Steven can fill this out briefly.
-Just resources to get started, not everything. help files from Canvas are uploaded Mention Python versions we worked with, cf client, vmware etc.
+Just resources to get started, not everything. help files from Canvas are uploaded to <a href="https://github.com/hhpamu/ACSI_dual_drone/tree/main/Crazyflie%20Development" target="_blank">Crazyflie Development</a>
+Mention Python versions we worked with, cf client, vmware etc.

 ## Acknowledgements